Constraints on Axions from Cosmic Distance Measurements: Axion-photon conversion

 Another important quantity of IGM that matters in our analysis is the electron density $n_e$, which determines the plasma photon mass.
 At low redshifts, most of the baryons are in photoionized diffuse intergalactic gas (Lyman-$\alpha$ forest) and warm-hot intergalactic matter~\cite{Nicastro:2018eam}.
 Among these two structures, Lyman-$\alpha$ forest contributes $28\pm11$\% of the total mass (at $z<0.5$)~\cite{Nicastro:2018eam} but occupies $\gtrsim 90\%$ of the total volume~\cite{Martizzi:2018iik}.
-The other structures including warm-hot intergalactic matter are more condensed and takes up a much smaller volume.
-Thus what matters more for the photon propagation is the Lyman-$\alpha$ forest.
+The other structures, including warm-hot intergalactic matter, are more condensed and take up a much smaller volume.
+Thus, what matters more for the photon propagation is the Lyman-$\alpha$ forest.
 The average electron density of Lyman-$\alpha$ forest is about $6.5\times 10^{-8}$cm$^{-3}$, assuming its mass fraction to be the central value 28\%.
-This is not the entire story.
-Recent simulations show that for diffuse gas, most of the volume is occupied by cosmic voids, large under-dense patches, and sheets, two-dimensional structures of matter, each of which occupies $\sim 30 - 50\%$ of the entire volume at $z\leq 1$~\cite{Martizzi:2018iik}.
-Based on~\cite{Martizzi:2018iik}, the electron density of sheet component of Lyman-$\alpha$ forest is about half of the average one over all components, $3\times 10^{-8}$cm$^{-3}$, while the electron density of the void component is about 1/4 of the average, $1.6 \times 10^{-8}$cm$^{-3}$ at $z=0$.
+This, however, is not the entire story.
+Recent simulations show that for diffuse gas, most of the volume is occupied by cosmic voids (large under-dense patches) and sheets (two-dimensional structures of matter), which constitute approximately $\sim 30\%$ and $\sim 40\%$ of the entire volume at $z\lesssim 2$ respectively \cite{Martizzi:2018iik}.
+Their mass fractions are significantly smaller, however, $8\%$ and $20\%$ respectively \cite{Martizzi:2018iik}.
+Based on this, the electron density of the sheet component of the Lyman-$\alpha$ forest is about half of the average one over all components, $3\times 10^{-8}$cm$^{-3}$; while the electron density of the void component is about 1/4 of the average, $1.6 \times 10^{-8}$cm$^{-3}$ at $z=0$.
 We will take these two values as benchmarks of the plasma electron density in IGM in our analysis.